tvartom/ansible-collection-serveradmin/README.md

 To escape your trapped mouse-pointer in VirtualBox use **Right Ctrl**.

-### CentOS
+### AlmaLinux

-Serveradmin require currently CentOS 8.2.2004 (And isn't maintained to support older versions)
+Serveradmin require currently AlmaLinux 9.0 (And isn't maintained to support older versions)

 ### On AWS